Coordinating Decisions via Quantum Telepathy: Physical Implementation

 The main specs we need to consider for Type II implementations are \begin{enumerate} \item Effective entanglement generation rate $r_e$ \item Fidelity of quantum operations $F$. \end{enumerate} The effective entanglement generation rate is determined by the following parameters: \begin{itemize} \item Entanglement attempt time $t_a$ \item Heralded entanglement success probability $p_s$ \item Quantum memories multiplicity $M$ \end{itemize} Here, $t_a$ is the time needed to generate entanglement for each quantum memory.
 This includes the time for the physical operation to create memory-photon entanglement, the time for the photons to travel to the intermediate node, and the time for the heralded entanglement information to be received.
 Usually $t_a$ is dominated by the traversal times.
 Next, $p_s$ includes the probability of successfully creating memory-photon entanglement, the probability of the photons reaching the intermediate node, and the probability of correctly projecting the photons into the desired state.
 Lastly, $M$ is the number of quantum memories available to each party.
 This increases the effective entanglement generation rate by a multiplicative factor.
 In summary,

-We would like a Type II implementation to have an effective generation rate sufficiently high for the TC problem's demand for entanglement (although again like Type I implementations this isn't necessary to get an overall quantum advantage).
+We would like a Type II implementation to have an effective generation rate sufficiently high for the TC problem's demand for entanglement.
+Again, like Type I implementations, this isn't necessary to get an overall quantum advantage.
+We simply implement the optimal deterministic strategy when entanglement is unavailable.
+Doing this is simple for Type II implementations since the entanglement is heralded.

 We compute the effective entanglement generation rate for HFT between NYSE and NASDAQ as a function of $M$.
 Assuming $t_a$ is dominated by photon traversal time, we split it into two terms.
-The entangled photon traversal we will assume is through fiber with velocity $v_f$, while to minimize time for heralding we can use free space transmission with velocity $v_s$.
-Then,
+The entangled photon traversal we will assume is through fiber with velocity $v_f$, while to minimize time for heralding we can use free space transmission with velocity $v_s$.\footnote{This is consistent with the use of microwave towers in HFT~\cite{arstechnica}. } Then,

 where we take